-The NSW Cardiovascular Research Network (CVRN) is a ground breaking collaboration that has brought the state’s most eminent researchers together for the first time.
+The NSW Cardiovascular Research Network is a ground-breaking collaboration that has brought the state’s most eminent researchers together for the first time.

-The Heart Foundation has facilitated the establishment of the NSW CVRN, with the support of the NSW Department of Health.
+The Heart Foundation has facilitated the establishment of the network with the support of the NSW Department of Health.

-Combining expertise in the fields of heart disease, stroke, diabetes and kidney disease, the CVRN promises to deliver results that will improve health outcomes for patients as well as reduce the financial burden that cardiovascular disease places on our health system.
+Combining expertise in the fields of heart disease, stroke, diabetes and kidney disease, the CVRN promises to deliver results that will improve health outcomes for patients and reduce the financial burden of cardiovascular disease on our health system.

 Despite being the most populous state in the country, NSW is consistently under-represented in the number of research grants that are awarded in the cardiovascular research area.